Xapien-Labs/academy-wiki/_domains/_preq/preq.md

 ## Prequisites

-## Covering Middle and Some portions of High School Fast : Playlist app

-### Simple tests will be here : SAT, GRE-type
+## Covering Middle and Portions of High School Fast : Playlists, Tests will be here : SAT, GRE-type